Is Jury Service Mandatory?

 How Can I Get Travel Directions To The Courthouse?

-Select the link for travel directions to the Buffalo or Rochester courthouses that can be found on the Welcome to Jury Service page.
+Select the link below for travel directions to the Buffalo or Rochester courthouses.

 How do I know which court office to go to?